 The new political party The Alternative (Alternativet) on Monday passed the necessary 20,000 signatures needed to earn a place on the ballot.

 “We did it!!!” the party wrote on Facebook.

-is led by former Social Liberals (Radikale) culture minister, Uffe Elbæk, who was forced to leave his ministerial post after allegations of nepotism.
+The Alternative is led by former Social Liberals (Radikale) culture minister, Uffe Elbæk, who was forced to leave his ministerial post after allegations of nepotism.
 Elbæk was ultimately cleared of the charges and has remained in parliament as an independent.

 “I’m excited to get going with a good election campaign.
 Most of all, I look forward to talking about policies and sustainability with the Danes,” Elbæk told Politiken.

 The party will now need to have its signatures officially verified by the Interior Ministry.